 One of the biggest perks of PureVPN is their features – if they work, that is.
-They offer 5 simultaneous connections, split tunnelling, a kill switch, DDoS protection, a NAT firewall and advanced port forwarding.
+They offer 5 simultaneous connections, split tunneling, a kill switch, DDoS protection, a NAT firewall, and advanced port forwarding.
 It is one of the most impressive repertoires we’ve seen in a long time, but after reviewing various forums and customer reviews, it was clear that these features don’t all work – which is quite a pity.

-TorGuard offers top-notch technology to keep your personal data safe, which includes IKEv2, OpenVPN, L2TP/IPSec, PPTP and SSTP.
+TorGuard offers top-notch technology to keep your personal data safe, which includes IKEv2, OpenVPN, L2TP/IPSec, PPTP, and SSTP.
 So, if you prefer to use any of these protocols, you are able to switch whenever you want.